France Probes Deaths Of Two Babies After Powdered Milk Recall

 Lactalis did not name the supplier behind the tainted ingredient.

-Outside France, countries concerned included Australia, Chile, China, Colombia, Congo-Brazzaville, Ecuador, Spain, Madagascar, Mexico, Uzbekistan, Peru, Georgia, Greece, Kuwait, the Czech Republic and Taiwan, a Lactalis spokesperson told AFP.
+Outside France, countries concerned included Australia, Chile, China, Colombia, the Republic of the Congo, Ecuador, Spain, Madagascar, Mexico, Uzbekistan, Peru, Georgia, Greece, Kuwait, the Czech Republic, and Taiwan, a Lactalis spokesperson told AFP.

+Singapore authorities on Saturday recalled Dumex baby formula, a brand owned by French food giant Danone.

+Danone said the authorities blocked just "a few pallets" of Dumex, indicating they were not yet on any store shelves.

 Legal Disclaimer: